XanderGardner/picture-typer/README.md

 # Picture-Typer
 Originally created by Barb Ericson, but modified to convert any image into ASCII Art fit for a word document.

-Build and run the following file:
+Compile and run the following file:
 Picture-Typer/PicTyper/classes/PictureTester2.java

+## New version
+This was one of my first programs and has since been replaced with a new repository at https://github.com/XanderGardner/pictext